Does Joint Training Really Help Cascaded Speech Translation?

 \subsection{Searchable Hidden Intermediates}

-Similar to the tight integrated cascade, \citet{dalmia2021searchable} propose passing the conditional probabilities of the $N$-best ASR hypotheses (i.e. the \textbf{searchable hidden intermediates}) to the MT system.
-Additionally, extend the multi-task learning approach by allowing the MT decoder to attend to the ASR encoder states, which in turn are optimized using beam search in training.
+\citet{dalmia2021searchable} propose passing the final decoder representations of the $N$-best ASR hypotheses (i.e.\ the \textbf{searchable hidden intermediates}) directly to the MT system, bypassing the MT input embedding.

+Additionally, they extend the multi-task learning approach by allowing the MT decoder to attend to the ASR encoder states, which in turn are optimized using beam search in training.
 They show that during decoding, a higher ASR beam size indeed leads to a better ST performance.